-The role of retail commodification in market-making can have strong influences on food system composition with, for example, consumption of ‘Other’ aquatic foods partly substituted by farmed salmon (and tuna) (Fig. 3d).
+The role of retail commodification in market-making can have strong influences on food system composition.
+For example, consumption of ‘Other’ aquatic foods was partly substituted by farmed salmon (and tuna), and over one third of salmon retail can be prepared convenience products (Straume et al., 2024), suggesting salmon contributions to omega-3 fatty acid intakes may be overstated.
 While such food substitutions are historically rare, aquatic food markets are highly diverse, encompassing many species, production methods, and sources (Ferraro et al., 2022).
 This sector may therefore be more suited to market making efforts to reshape consumer demand.
 Indeed, UK consumers have already transitioned from primarily consuming wild-caught species from UK waters (cod, haddock) in the 20th century, to retail dominated by imported and farmed products (Harrison et al., 2023).
 Characteristics of farmed salmon market-making could thus be used to promote consumption of more sustainable and nutritious aquatic foods that reach people with greater dietary needs.
 For example, the UK also produces other farmed aquatic foods at smaller quantities (mussels, seaweed), and large quantities of wild-caught species such as herring and mackerel (Harrison et al., 2023; Robinson et al., 2022) destined for export markets (Graziano et al., 2018).
 Creating demand for such low-impact species would help to reduce environmental footprints from aquatic foods (Jones et al., 2022), while addressing deficiencies in nutrients that are concentrated in aquatic foods (Vogliano et al., 2024; Willer et al., 2021).
 Such diversification (i.e. reducing farmed salmon dominance) would add resilience to food supply (e.g. from trade disruption) (Graziano et al., 2018) and reduce food system contributions to emissions targets (Stewart et al., 2023).
 Market-making efforts towards other products could engender new markets through, for example, product categorisation (Gawel et al., 2023).
 Upscaling production and demand for these markets will require further analysis on market dynamics between farmed salmon and other animal foods (terrestrial and aquatic), engagement with industry and retailers (Ruel et al., 2018), and investment and regulatory support (Vogliano et al., 2024).

 Dominance of individual species within seafood sectors has been historically rare (Ferraro et al., 2022), and yet the intensive production, investments in infrastructure of processing and distribution, technology, labelling and categorisation, and other market-making practices of farmed salmon are similar to those in the poultry sector (i.e. ‘aquatic chicken’) (Gephart et al., 2020).
 Our analysis suggests that farmed salmon demand has been co-created through purposeful market-making by producers and retailers, underpinned by narratives of widespread appeal, nutrient value, and sustainability.
 We find that farmed salmon dominance of UK aquatic food consumption is primarily due to affluent households and, through categorisation, labelling, and differentiation, may have led to reduced demand for other aquatic foods.
 The knock-on impacts for other aquatic food sectors remain unclear, requiring further research on how producers and retailers act to influence consumer behaviour.
 Uncovering market-making in food systems can reveal ways of promoting consumption of new or alternative products, providing means to address consumer barriers for more affordable, nutritious and sustainable aquatic foods (Gawel et al., 2023).